TBOY51/image-gallery/README.md

 1.i Create a new repository on GitHub.
-2. then i Clone the repository locally.
+2.  i Clone the repository using my vs code .
 3. i created the branch other from git hub
-4. Create `index.html`, `main.css`, and `main.js` files.
+4.  i Create `index.html`, `main.css`, and `main.js` files.
-5. Implement a simple image gallery using online images.
+5. i made the image gallery .
-6. Commit changes with descriptive messages.
+6. Commit changes .
-7. Push changes to GitHub and ensure both branches are in sync.
+7. Push changes to GitHub .